AdilsonFuxe/my-task-app/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Task App é um gerenciador de tarefas, permite criar, editar, marcar como finalizado, e remover tarefas
+my-task-app é um gerenciador de tarefas, permite criar, editar, marcar como finalizado, e remover tarefas

 ### Built With